Dr Chris Danbury

 Following my M.Phil, in 2005 I was appointed as Visiting Fellow in Health Law at the School of Law, University of Reading, a post I still hold.
-My role is primarily aimed at bio-legal research, but I do lecture LLB students and more recently students on the BA degree course in Ethics, Value and Philosophy.
+My role is primarily aimed at bio-legal research, but I lecture LLB students.

 Nationally, I was elected to the Council of the Intensive Care Society (ICS) in 2011, and appointed as Honorary Secretary in 2013.
 I served as Co-Chair of the Joint Professional Standards Committee of the ICS and Faculty of Intensive Care Medicine.
 I was appointed as the Thames Valley Senate Representative on NHS England Adult Critical Care Reference Group in 2012.
 I stepped down from these posts at the end of 2015.

-I set up and Chair the Legal and Ethical Policy Unit of the Faculty of Intensive Care Medicine established in 2014.
+I set up and Chair the Legal and Ethical Policy Unit of the Faculty of Intensive Care Medicine.